 In a reversal of roles Clara took the lead this week in our favorite episode far of Doctor Who, series eight ‘Flatline’.
 The premise was deliciously creepy.
 The Doctor and Clara arrived at a Bristol council estate, where they faced a spooky invisible enemy.
 With the Doctor trapped in an every shrinking Tardis, it was up to Clara to play the role of the Doctor (whilst carrying the Tardis in her handbag).
 We particularly loved Jovian Wade, as the graffiti artist turned sidekick to Clara’s Doctor.

-In a new regular feature, our resident Whovian Paul Cornell shares with us his five favourite things about this week’s episode.
+Our resident Whovian Paul Cornell returns this week.
+Here are his five brilliant things about this week’s Doctor Who.